-Unlike many sports, tennis is a game that can be played across a variety of surfaces, which all have an impact on play.
-From the speed of points to the way players are able to move, the game can look and feel noticeably different depending on the surface it is played on.
+Unlike many sports, tennis is a game that can be played across a variety of surfaces.
+All of these affect how you play.
+From the speed of points to the way players are able to move, the game can look and feel noticeably different depending on the surface it’s played on.

-There are generally 4 types of tennis court: hard, clay, carpet and grass.
-So, whether you’re a clay court ace, a specialist ‘serve-volleyer’ or just a natural across all courts, you can enjoy a game across a range of surfaces and in all weathers.
+There are 4 main types of tennis court: hard, clay, carpet and grass.
+Whether you’re a clay court ace, a specialist ‘serve-volleyer’ or just a natural across all courts, you can enjoy a game across a range of surfaces and in all weathers.

 Make sure you’re prepared next time you play on a new surface by reading our guide to what you can expect when stepping onto court: